itirksnasingh/itirksnasingh/README.md

 ## 🧠 About Me

 - 🎓 I'm a second-year Computer Science student passionate about building real-world projects and solving problems with technology.
-- 📘 Currently focused on building a **Book Portal** – a platform that makes exploring and organizing books easier for users.
+- 📘 Currently focused on building a **Book Portal** – a full-stack web application to explore, organize, and manage books efficiently.
-- ✨ I love crafting clean, user-focused interfaces with an eye for detail and usability.
+- ✨ I love crafting clean, user-focused interfaces and learning backend development using PHP and MySQL.

 ---